Holmusk/servant-docs-simple/README.md

 1) We need the `API Format types` inside the documentation.
-They can be used as keys while querying an API endpoint, to look up examples, fields, and other miscellaneous details.
+They can be used as keys to look up examples, fields, and other miscellaneous details.

-2) We want to generate documentation from the information our `API` type provides, without having to write instances.
+2) We want to generate an overview of our endpoints from the information our `API` type provides, without having to write instances.

 [**In-depth explanation here**](https://github.com/Holmusk/servant-docs-simple#faq)